tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 function as oblivious targets, their associated gateways need to be accessible via an oblivious relay.
 DoH servers used with the discovery mechanisms in {{OHAI-SVCB}} can either be publicly accessible, or specific to a network.
-In general, only publicly accessible DoH servers will work as oblivious targets, unless there is a coordinated deployment with an oblivious relay that is also hosted within a network.
+As discussed in {{OHAI-SVCB}}, only publicly accessible DoH servers will work as oblivious targets, unless there is a coordinated deployment with an oblivious relay that is also hosted within a network.
 If the DoH resolver is only accessible to the devices attached to the network and is not publicly accessible, it cannot be